 AIRY AND ASPIRATIONAL

-CRESTWOOD HILLS MID CENTURY HOUSE
+CRESTWOOD HILLS MID CENTURY HOUSE BY ARCHITECT A. QUINCY JONES

 Crestwood Hills Mid Century House by A. Quincy Jones and Whitney Smith

-The Stoleroff House – 1950, a masterpiece of mid-century modern design, stands as a testament to the architectural brilliance of A. Quincy Jones and Whitney Smith, both renowned modernist architects of their time.
+The Stoleroff House – 1950, a masterpiece of mid-century modern design, stands as a testament to the architectural brilliance of A. Quincy Jones and Whitney Smith were both renowned modernist architects of their time.
 Situated within Crestwood Hills HOA, formerly the Mutual Housing Association, this Crestwood Hills mid century house embodies the essence of mid-century modern living and enjoys views of the Pacific Ocean.

 Open floor plan living room of a Crestwood Hills mid century house by architect A. Quincy Jones

 With its clean lines, integration with nature, and emphasis on functionality and simplicity, the Stoleroff House truly reflects this iconic design movement.
 A bold geometric fireplace serves as a strong focal point to the open plan design.
-With its clean lines and sharp angles, this eye-catching design element perfectly complements the aesthetics of mid-century design.
+With its clean lines and sharp angles, this eye-catching design element perfectly complements the aesthetics of A. Quincy Jones‘ mid-century design.

 Read More » »